-Below are some foolproof tricks of the trade to keep your jewel box of a room from feeling cramped: Lighten up
+Below are some foolproof tricks of the trade to keep your jewel box of a room from feeling cramped:

 Simple science tells us that dark colors absorb light, while light colors reflect it.
 While white is certainly an option, using pale or pastel colors on walls or floor can also keep your room from feeling like it’s closing in on you.